Tencent/APIJSON/Document-English.md

 ## <h2 id="1">1.About<h2/>

-APIJSON is a JSON Transmission Structure Protocol.
+APIJSON is a JSON based application that largely simplify the process of back-end API development.
+It allows front-end users to get data with self-defined form.

+### Features:

-You can set any JSON structure and request your server, and the server will response a JSON with the structure you had set.<br />
+You can set any JSON structure and send a request to your server, and the server will respond JSON codes with the structure you just set.<br />
-You can get any data by requesting server just once.
-It's very convenient and flexible, and does not require a special api or multiple requests.<br />
+You can get different types of data by making just one request to the server.
+It's very convenient and flexible, and dosen't require different APIs with multiple requests.<br />
-It provides CRUD(read and write), Fuzzy Search, Remote Function Calls, Rights Management and so on.
-And you can save duplicate data and improve transmission speed as well!<br />
+It provides CRUD(read and write), Fuzzy Search, Remote Function Calls，etc. You can save duplicate data and improve data transmission speed as well!<br />

-Now you can realize JSON Transmissions without any api or document anymore!<br />
+APIJSON enables server developers to realize JSON transmissions without most api design or document writing anymore!<br />
-Client developers will no longer be suffered from various error in documents, and don't have to communicate with server developers about apis or documents anymore!<br />
+Client developers will no longer be suffered from various errors in documents, and don't have to communicate with server developers about APIs or documents anymore!<br />
-And server developers no longer have to write new apis and documents for compatibility with legacy apps!
-And they will no longer be endlessly disturbed by client developers at any time!
+Server developers no longer need to worry about compatibility of APIs and documents with legacy apps!
+APIJSON thus helps developers reducing time in developing APIs.

 <br />